Top Banner

 Cross-country skiing

-When the ground is snow covered, we invite you to snowshoe or cross-country ski the Savanna Loop Ski Trail, a 2-mile loop along internal sand roads.
-These trails are open to public access only in the winter; during the rest of the year they are used for research and are therefore closed to hikers unless otherwise marked.
+From December 15 to March 15, we invite you to explore the Savanna Loop Ski Trail, a 2-mile loop along internal sand roads.
+When snow-covered, they are groomed for classic cross-country skiing and open to respectful snowshoeing as well (please don't step on the groomed areas!).
+When there is no snow in the winter, you are welcome to hike on them.
+You can also hike and snowshoe on the main Fish Lake Nature Trail throughout the winter!
+The Savanna Ski Loop is open to public access only in the winter; during the rest of the year, it is used for research and is therefore closed to hikers unless otherwise marked.
 The trail may or may not be groomed depending on staff availability.

 Oak Savanna Trail

-The Oak Savanna Trail is a seasonal trail that opens on June 1, 2024.
-This 1-mile (one way) trail extension heading south from Fish Lake is open to the public daily in the summer, sunrise to sunset.
-It leads, via sand roads, to the a viewing gazebo, great for birdwatching.
+The Oak Savanna Trail is a seasonal trail that is open from June 15 to September 20.
+This 1-mile (one-way) trail extension heading south from Fish Lake is open to the public daily in the summer, sunrise to sunset.
+It leads, via sand roads, to a viewing gazebo, which is great for birdwatching.